abelsonlive/hiR/updateGuide.md

     $R CMD check hiR
     ```

-_this will run the code/examples, check for errors, and generate a manual; it takes awhile_

 7. OPTIONAL: build the package and push to cran

     ```
     $RCMD build hiR
     $ftp ftp://cran.r-projects.org/incoming/ hiR_0.1.targz
     ```

-9. OR: locate the "hiR.Rcheck" folder in the package's parent directory.
+8. OR: locate the "hiR.Rcheck" folder in the package's parent directory.
 * Open this folder and move hiR-manual.pdf and hiR-ex.pdf into the "inst" folder.
 * Overwite if they exist already.

-10. Now push these updates to git, e.g.
+9. Now push these updates to git, e.g.

     ```
     $cd hiR